eclipse-pass/pass-doi-service/README.md

 ## Release

-This project will build it's own production ready Docker image locally, but will not automatically push the image.
+This project will build its own production ready Docker image locally, but will not automatically push the image.
 To build, run:

 ``` sh
 mvn install